yensubldg/Agent-Memory/README.md

 -   **Smart Chunking**: Uses AST (Abstract Syntax Tree) parsing to split code by logical units (functions, classes) rather than arbitrary lines.
 Supports TypeScript, Python, C++, Go, Rust, Java, and more.
 -   **Local & Private**: All embeddings and vector data are generated and stored locally on your machine.
 -   **Seamless Integration**: Works directly with GitHub Copilot Chat via the `@memory` participant.
+-   **🆕 Agent Mode Support**: The extension now provides tools that Copilot's Agent Mode can use autonomously:
+    -   `#searchMemory` - Search through indexed code semantically
+    -   `#indexFile` - Add files to the memory index
+    -   `#listIndexed` - List all indexed files
+    -   `#clearMemory` - Remove files from the index
 -   **Memory Management**:
     -   **"Memory Files" View**: See exactly what files are indexed, grouped by folder.
     -   **Visual Inspection**: View the actual text chunks and vector data generated for any file.